fgmacedo/python-statemachine/docs/guards.md

 the guarded transitions are checked, one by one, and the first transition whose guard is true will be used, the others will be ignored.

 A guard is generally a boolean function or boolean variable and must not have any side effects.
 Side effects are reserved for {ref}`actions`.

 There are two variations of Guard clauses available:

-Conditions
+cond
 : A list of conditions, acting like predicates.
 A transition is only allowed to occur if all conditions evaluates to ``True``.

-Unless
+unless
-: Same as conditions, but the transition is allowed if they evaluates fo ``False``.
+: Same as `cond`, but the transition is allowed if they evaluates fo ``False``.

 ## Validators